- Home

 Health is wealth, as the saying goes, and your retirement is an excellent time to start prioritising your physical fitness.

-Exercise isn’t just good for your body, it’s also great for your mind – and it can even lead to better brain health.
-It doesn’t matter if you’ve never lifted a weight or gone for a run as the versatility of exercise means there’s something for everyone, no matter your ability level or interests.
+Exercise isn’t just good for your body, it’s also great for your mind and can lead to better brain health.
+It doesn’t matter if you’ve never lifted a weight or gone for a run because there’s an activity, class, or programme out there for everyone, no matter your ability or interest level.

-You can start off slowly by increasing your daily step count or trying out different low-impact exercises.
-Or why not use your extra time to get into something new, like martial arts, running, or Pilates?
+To start off, you could try slowly increasing your daily step count or trying some low-impact exercises.
+Or why not use your extra time to dive into something new, like martial arts, running, or Pilates?

-To find out more about why we should prioritise fitness later in life, read our article; The importance of building strength and balance in your 50s and 60s.
-You might also like to check out the fitness events available on Rest Less Events.
-There’s everything from DISCOaerobics to early morning stretch classes which you can try out in the comfort of your home.
+To find out more about why we should prioritise fitness later in life, you can read our article: The importance of building strength and balance in your 50s and 60s.
+Or check out the fitness classes on Rest Less Events to start getting fit from home.

 9. Volunteer

-One of the best things you can do with your free time is to volunteer.
-Volunteering isn’t only a wonderful way to give back to the community and help others, but it’s also incredibly rewarding and can give your confidence and self-worth a real boost.
-Plus, it’s a great way to meet new people.
+Volunteering is one of the best things you can do with your free time.
+It’s not just a wonderful way to help others and give back to the community, but it’s also incredibly rewarding, confidence-boosting, and a great way to meet new people.

-Because volunteering isn’t about money, you can afford to be choosy about where you’d like to volunteer.
+Because volunteering isn’t about money, you can afford to be choosy about what you’d like to do.
 It’s always good to pick something you’re passionate about – whether that’s working with children, protecting animals, or helping the homeless.

 Have a read of our guide on volunteering for over 50s to find out about some of the most popular opportunities available.
-Or, if you’re interested in volunteering from home, you might want to check out our article on volunteering online.
+Or, if you’re interested in volunteering from home, check out our article on volunteering online.

-For more inspiration, head over to the volunteering section of our website, or browse volunteer opportunities below.
+For more inspiration, head over to our volunteering section, or browse volunteer opportunities using the button below.

 10. Buy a sports season ticket or club membership